 Skip to Main Content

-Information Literacy & Library Research: Topics and Background Research
+Information Literacy & Library Research: Brainstorming and Background Research

 Information literacy is the ability to know when information is needed and to be able to identify, locate and evaluate, and then legally and responsibly use and share that information.